SystemsApproach/ops/monitor.rst

 monitor its behavior, evaluate performance, make informed provisioning decisions, respond to failures, identify attacks, and diagnose problems is an essential function of any management platform.
-Broadly speaking, there are three types of telemetry data to collect—*metrics*, *logs*, and *traces*\—with multiple open source software stacks available to help collect, monitor, and act upon each of them.
+Broadly speaking, there are three types of telemetry data—*metrics*, *logs*, and *traces*\—with multiple open source software stacks available to help collect, store, and act upon each of them.

 Metrics are quantitative data about a system.
 These include common performance metrics like link bandwidth, CPU utilization, and memory